anjalisilva/mixMPLNFA/README.md

 Mixture model-based clustering methods can be over-parameterized in high-dimensional spaces, especially as the number of clusters increases.
-Subspace clustering allows to cluster data in low-dimensional subspaces, while keeping all the dimensions and by introducingrestrictions to mixture parameters (Bouveyron and Brunet, 2014).
+Subspace clustering allows to cluster data in low-dimensional subspaces, while keeping all the dimensions and by introducing restrictions to mixture parameters (Bouveyron and Brunet, 2014).
 Restrictions are introduced to the model parameters with the aim of obtaining parsimonious models, which are sufficiently flexible for clustering